Best Things to Do at La Mer, Dubai

 I suggest getting there by car or cab.
 There is are (underground parking available).

 City Sightseeing buses stop at Jumeirah Mosque (blue line), which is just around the corner, and from there you can start your journey at La Mer – North Beach.

 Buses also get here: RTA Buses 9 and 88

 There is a complimentary shuttle bus from a few hotels in Dubai (though I could not figure out if they also offer the return transfer) that anybody can use.

 Where to Stay at La Mer

-There are several very good hotels’ nd also more budget-friendly places, close to Jumeirah.
-While the area in general is a more expensive one, there are some 3 and 4-star hotels quite close La Mer and for more budget-friendly places you check out out rates in Dubai Deira and Dubai Creek.
+There are several very good hotels and also more budget-friendly places, close to Jumeirah.
+While the area, in general, is a more expensive one, there are some 3 and 4-star hotels quite close La Mer and for more budget-friendly places you check out our rates in Dubai Deira and Dubai Creek.

 Extras/Services at La Mer